Returning to work promptly and safely has positive health benefits for workers who have been injured in their workplace.

 • communicate with parties in an open and honest manner and reply to reasonable requests without undue delay

-• carry out agreed actions to the best of your ability, as outlined in the Return to Work Program
+• carry out agreed actions to the best of your ability, as outlined in the return to work program

-• immediately inform the Injury Management Coordinator and your line manager of any difficulties carrying out the Return to Work Program
+• immediately inform the Injury Management Coordinator and your line manager of any difficulties carrying out the return-to-work program

 • if referred to a workplace rehabilitation provider, actively participate in all aspects of the service and work cooperatively with the service provider